2021-2022 Undergraduate & Graduate Catalog

-To develop high-potential students into exceptional masters' prepared, entry-level registered dietitians/nutritionists who positively impact the health of their clients, profession, and communities.
+To develop high-potential students into exceptional masters' prepared, entry-level registered dietitians/RDNs who positively impact the health of their clients, profession, and communities.

-The programs supervised practice sites are diverse, providing access to different health systems, and a wide demographic of patients.
-These practice sites are available locally, regionally, and internationally.
+The program's supervised practice sites are diverse, providing access to different health systems, and a wide demographic of patients.
+These practice sites are available locally and regionally.
 In addition to the supervised practice sites, clinical applications will be taught in technologically superior simulation laboratories.
 The M.S. in clinical dietetics will use problem-based learning, meaningful and sustainable group projects, and multiple opportunities to demonstrate critical thinking as they emerge as highly trained and sought after entry level registered dietitians/nutritionists.
 The program is 52-55 credits.

 - Minimum overall undergraduate grade point average of 3.0 on a 4.0 scale.

 - B- or better in undergraduate courses listed: biochemistry, pathophysiology, pharmacology, and advanced nutrition or medical nutrition therapy (MNT).

 - Personal statement of career goals and background experiences.

 - Written recommendations from at least two individuals who are in positions to attest to the applicant's ability to successfully complete the program.